 This is when morbidity comes into the picture.
 Morbidity refers to the state of being diseased or unhealthy within a population.
-Once you get into your “fragile 50’s” you start having health issues which start to increase your morbidity risk.
-It may start with high blood pressure, high cholesterol, a few extra pounds, arthritis, and joint issues and continues from there.
+Once you get into your “fragile 50’s,” you start having health issues that start to increase your morbidity risk.
+It may begin with high blood pressure, high cholesterol, a few extra pounds, arthritis, and joint problems and continues from there.

 Morbidity means long-term care.
-As we age the human body gets more fragile.
-However, the advances in medical science allow us to live longer.
+As we age, the human body gets more fragile.
+However, advances in medical science allow us to live longer.
 The health issues which used to kill us no longer do.
-This means longevity.
+These two things add up to greater longevity.
 With longevity comes a much higher risk of needing long-term care services and supports.
-This is help with normal activities of daily living – otherwise known as ADL’s.
+Long-term care is help with normal activities of daily living – otherwise known as ADL’s.

-These ADL’s are the things we take for granted today and had to learn when we were very young.
-They include eating, dressing, bathing, transferring from one location to another, going to the bathroom and holding our bowels.
-At some point, due to illnesses, accidents or the impact of aging, we will need help with these activities or require supervision due to cognitive decline.
-This is Alzheimer’s or other forms of dementia.
+These ADLs are the things we take for granted today and had to learn when we were very young.
+They include eating, dressing, bathing, transferring from one location to another, going to the bathroom, and holding our bowels.
+At some point, due to illnesses, accidents, or the impact of aging, we will need help with these activities or require supervision due to cognitive decline.
+The cognitive deterioration comes in many forms, including Alzheimer’s or other forms of dementia.

 This “morbidity” requires planning to address the financial costs and burdens that come from aging.
 Who pays for long-term care services?
 You do.
 Health insurance and later, once you are 65, Medicareand any MedicareSupplement you will carry, will only pay a small amount of skilled care.
-The problem is most people require “custodial care”.
-This is the help with ADL’s or supervision due to cognitive decline.
+The problem is most people require “custodial care.”
+Custodial care is the help with ADLs or supervision due to cognitive decline.

 The cost of care does vary depending on where you live.
-You can find your state averages on the LTC NEWS MAP: https://www.LTCnews.com/resources/state-information
+You can find the current and future cost of care services where you live by using the LTC NEWS COST OF CARE CALCULATOR.
+Click here to use this tool. https://www.ltcnews.com/resources/states